magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 DID
 """

-We not write the description to this field.
+The exact number coming from the context.
+We recommend you to always use the E164 format.